ElijahElliotP/CLHR/README.md

     -	They may have either a `.asc` or `.txt` extension, but do not mix them.
 -	Region folders and their files must have the same name.
 -	‘Individual' folders and files must have the same name.
--	The region folders must share a unique number in common with the individuals' folders.
+-	The region folders must share a unique number in common with the associated individuals' folders.
     - This does not necessarily have to be a resolution, only a unique ID.
 In this case, you must multiply the MST pixel values by the desired resolution.
 -	All ‘individual' folders go together in the user-specified containing folder
     - This allows iteration among different individuals in the same region.